 Of the various Lives I’ve featured here the so-called documentaries done by the BBC and PBS are the weakest; the various movie versions are generally better; but it is the animated films which are the closest to the original story, and manage to get the most information over.

-This film was made originally in Thailand (here it is dubbed into Vietnamese) and at four hours is by far the most detailed and informative of the cartoon Lives I know, closely following the traditional story as found in the commentaries and later Pali works.
+This film was made originally in Thailand and at almost five hours is by far the most detailed and informative of the animated Lives I know, closely following the traditional story as found in the commentaries and later Pali works.

 It’s a long watch: The story begins with the Bodhisatta in Heaven and finishes with his parinibbana (with a written coda on the First Council), and takes in most of the major events and characters in the story that has come down to us.